A Comprehensive Guide to Crane Maintenance

 One way organizations can greatly enhance maintenance practices is by standardizing inspections.
 When operators follow standard procedures for inspections, they cover all the bases necessary before operation and check all the necessary components.
 This is a measure that prevents operators from missing important details that could result in major consequences.

-Many organizations have standardized inspections by requiring operators to use checklists whenever they inspect a crane.
+Many organizations have standardized inspections by requiring operators to use monitoring sensors and checklists whenever they inspect a crane.
 These checklists have all the different components that must be inspected, while also making it easier to keep a maintenance record for different machines.

 Set and Follow Maintenance Schedules